intervortex/vortex/site/content/posts/blurbs/2024-01-03-blurb-state-of-the-vortex-2023-wrap-up.md

 **1)** Horrendous - Ontological Mysterium

 Even as I listen to Ontological Mysterium yet again, I cannot help but struggle to find a definite thread, a logical transition, the proper sequence of musical phrasing and the conclusion to which it portends.
 In terms of sheer musical confusion Horrendous easily makes #1, although, that observation alone might make my repeated incursions worth the investment in and of itself.
 The one consistently negative point that every Horrendous record has been burdened with since their inception - terribly puny vocals - seems to serve as the anchor to my experience of Ontological Mysterium.
-As a fan of incredibly messy tech thrash opera of yesteryear and their propensity for terrible vocal performances, this new Horrendous album may be hard to parse but it is at least easy to categorize.
+As a fan of incredibly messy tech thrash opera of yesteryear and fully aware of their propensity for terrible vocal performances, this new Horrendous album may be hard to parse but it is at least easy to categorize.
 If nothing else, Ontological Mysterium's evasive nature may turn out to be a boon to its longevity in the metal cultural conscience.
 Or maybe just mine.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=3545974312/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}